 \section{Discussion}

-The above analysis suggests that it is not accretion feedback (or the accompanying jets) during inspiral that prevent the formation of T\.{Z}Os, but the immediate formation of an accretion disk upon merger, disallowing any stable radial accretion to power the star.
-Consideration of the most basic details of CE inspiral thus precludes the formation of classical \TZOs from field binaries altogether.
+The above analysis suggests that it is not accretion feedback nor the accompanying jets during inspiral that prevent the formation of T\.{Z}Os, but the immediate formation of an accretion disk upon merger, disallowing the establishment of a stable core-halo structure and leading to either the ejection \citep{Tenley} or collapse \citep{1995MNRAS.274..485P} of the envelope in a matter of years.
+Consideration of the most basic details of CE inspiral thus precludes the formation of classical \TZOs\ from field binaries altogether.